marble999/freshlygenerated/content/posts/Original-Chicken-Cordon-Bleu.md

 1. Chicken Cordon Bleu for French Desserts

 1. These are not recipes for a traditional dish that you would eat at the restaurant.
-The secret is to have your guests celebrate what’s on the plate, rather than having it turn out to be “cheap and run-of-the-mill.”
+The secret is to have your guests celebrate what's on the plate, rather than having it turn out to be "cheap and run-of-the-mill."
 Follow these steps to adapt a savory dish to the comfort of a dessert.

 1. 1.
 Substitute tofu in place of chicken.
-I like tofu because it’s better quality than chicken, and it will avoid a lot of added flavors.
+I like tofu because it's better quality than chicken, and it will avoid a lot of added flavors.

 1. 2.
-For the béchamel, don’t turn the water with the cooked chicken into the basic paste — use stock instead.
+For the bÃƒÂ©chamel, don't turn the water with the cooked chicken into the basic paste -- use stock instead.

 1. 3.
 Make bread crumbs and use to coat the chicken skin and breasts.